-I predict that a lot of people will be staying indoors this Winter season due to the novel cornavirus pandemic.
+I predict that a lot of people will be staying indoors this Winter season due to the novel coronavirus pandemic.
 In these times of social distancing, when we are spending more time inside with our immediate household playing games has become a great way to pass some time.
-In fact games exploded in popularity during the first wave of Covid.
-With seemingly no end in sight of the stay-at-home recommendations I have been spending a great deal of my time playing Hasbro’s Yahtzee and a new game on the market called Jabuka.
+In fact, games exploded in popularity during the first wave of Covid.
+With seemingly no end in sight of the stay-at-home recommendations, I have been spending a great deal of my time playing Hasbro’s Yahtzee and a new game on the market called Jabuka word game.

 The man behind Jabuka

 The idea for JABUKA started in a coffee shop when Russocki was fiddling with a coffee bean on the table.
 He looked around at the digitally detached people typing phonetic abbreviated texts.
 Pondering the deterioration of language skills, he scribbled his initial “M” on the coffee bean and spun it around.
 The “M” magically morphed into a “W” and then into an “E”.
 Russocki immediately began to invent a multipurpose new alphabet.
 Because the coffee bean was a good fit to spin the letters, the theme stuck.